When you sell your endowment you will lose any associated life insurance and forgo any future windfall payments from the

 Switching to a repayment mortgage could cost more each month.
 But paying off part of your mortgage and no longer paying into your endowment could mean that it works out cheaper overall.

 Endowment policies often include life insurance with them.
 If you sell your policy, you lose the life insurance cover, which could be costly if you’ve made a lot of premium payments.

 Aside from the cost, this would also mean that your beneficiary could not make a claim if you died, but the person or company that bought your policy could.

 If you took out your endowment with a mortgage or other debt, life insurance can pay it off or give your family a lump sum if you die.
 If you still want this cover, you could:

 The companies that buy endowments do not usually give you financial advice.
-This means you need to decide yourself or contact a financial advisor.
+This means you need to decide for yourself or contact an independent financial advisor.

 An advisor can help you decide if you should sell and work out the best way to use the money you get for your endowment.